bondagit/aes67-linux-daemon/README.md

 A NanoPi NEO2 with Allwinner H5 Quad-core 64-bit Cortex A53 processor.
 See [Armbian NanoPi NEO2 ](https://www.armbian.com/nanopi-neo-2/) for additional information about how to setup Ubuntu on this board.

-A Mini PC N40 with Intel Celeron N4000 processor.
+A Mini PC N40 with Intel® Celeron® Processor N4020 , 2 Cores/2 Threads (4M Cache, up to 2.80 GHz).
 See [Minisforum N40 Mini PC](https://store.minisforum.com/products/minisforum-n40-mini-pc) and [how to Install Ubuntu on a fanless Mini PC](https://www.youtube.com/watch?v=2djTPJ02xK0).

 The [ubuntu-packages.sh](ubuntu-packages.sh) script can be used to install all the packages required to compile and run the AES67 daemon, and the [platform compatibility test](#test).